LinkedInLearning/building-a-website-with-laravel-php-and-reactjs-3811028/README.md

 # Building a Website with Laravel, PHP, and React.js
 This is the repository for the LinkedIn Learning course `Building a Website with Laravel, PHP, and React.js`.
 The full course is available from [LinkedIn Learning][lil-course-url].

+![lil-thumbnail-url]

+Laravel is the most popular PHP framework, which should come as no surprise.
+It boasts an active user community and impressive ecosystem, making it the choice of many developers around the world.
+React, on the other hand, is a widely used front-end framework that’s maintained by Meta and a community of developers and companies.
+In this course, instructor Zuzana Kunckova shows you how to start leveraging these two technologies in tandem with Inertia to get better results and boost your career.</p><p>Learn how to build a blog by creating an API in Laravel, then building out a front end with React, before connecting the two frameworks to enable the flow of data between the front end and the back end.
+Zuzana demonstrates how to send data with Inertia, which offers many different server-side patterns and removes some of the complexity that comes with calling an API from React.
+Along the way, be sure to test out your new skills in the exercise challenges at the end of each section.

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.